 Melindy was viewed as a two-way defender with size and skating ability coming out of junior hockey.
 An injury at the beginning of his first pro season in 2013-14 slowed his development and he has struggled in his first two pro seasons.
 He is a punishing defender but can make costly mistakes in his own end.
 He is willing to mix it up and stand up for his teammates.
 Offensively, Melindy makes a great first pass and is a solid option but has had limited produced limited offensive numbers both in the AHL and ECHL.

-Melindy is entering the third-year of his original entry-level contract with Arizona in 2015-16 and is at a career crossroads.
-He will look to earn a full-time role for Coyotes' AHL affiliate Springfield this season.
+Melindy was dealt by the Arizona Coyotes along with Dustin Jeffrey and Dan O'Donoghue to the Pittsburgh Penguins in exchange Matia Marcantuoni.
 Long-term his NHL potential is that of a defensive defenseman with a hard edge to his game.
 To reach that level he will need to continue developing physically and refine both his technical skill level and tactical play.